metapolator/metapolator/app/lib/bower_components/harmony-reflect/README.md

 Spec Compatibility
 ==================

-This library differs from the rev 27 (august 2014) draft ECMAScript 6 spec as follows:
+This library differs from the [rev 27 (august 2014) draft ECMAScript 6 spec](http://wiki.ecmascript.org/doku.php?id=harmony:specification_drafts#august_24_2014_draft_rev_27) as follows:

   * In ES6, `Proxy` will be a constructor function that will _require_ the use of `new`.
 That is, you must write `new Proxy(target, handler)`.
 This library exports `Proxy` as an ordinary function which may be called with or without using the `new` operator.
   * `Array.isArray(obj)` and `[].concat(obj)` are patched so they work
     transparently on proxies-for-arrays (e.g. when `obj` is `new Proxy([],{})`).
-    The current ES6 draft spec does not treat proxies-for-arrays as genuine arrays for these operations.
+    The current ES6 draft spec [does not treat proxies-for-arrays as genuine arrays for these operations](https://esdiscuss.org/topic/array-isarray-new-proxy-should-be-false-bug-1096753).
+Update (Nov.
+2014): it looks like the ES6 spec will change so that `Array.isArray` and other methods that test for arrayness will work transparently on proxies, so this shim's behavior will become the standardized behavior.